Team3256/FRC_Programming_2023/docs/DPG.md

 * In red mode all the tests becomes red tests instead of blue tests.

 ### Intermediary classes used:
-* Translation2D is a point
+* Translation2D is a point, sometimes used as a vector
 * Rotation2D is a rotation
 * Pose2D is a translation with a rotation
 * PathNode is a translation with a list of possible next nodes it can travel to.
 Also has a isPassage flag.